-Cash and cash equivalents includes cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less counted from acquisition date.
+Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with maturity at acquisition of three months or less.

 2.4 Premium receivable

 Premium receivable arising from insurance contracts are carried at carrying value less allowance for impairment which is established when there is objective evidence that the Branch will not be able to receive all amounts due according to term and condition specified in policy.